Tutoring and Academic Engagement Center

 About Kailey

 Hi!
 My name is Kailey I use she/her pronouns!
 I am from the beautiful Portland area, and I am a junior majoring in education foundations with minors in special education and nonprofit management.
-When I am not studying or in class, I love to paddleboard on the river, hike to waterfalls, have dance parties or getting involved in campus clubs.
+When I am not studying or in class, I love to paddleboard on the river, hike to waterfalls, have dance parties or get involved in campus clubs.
 I am excited about meeting you so do not hesitate to make an appointment with me!

 Joining a Momentum Session will help you: